 Figure 12.
 Comparison of AOD retrievals over the Caspian Sea on 28 May 2018: (a) MODIS/Aqua DT3K vs. DT; (b) MODIS/Aqua MAIAC vs. DT, (c) VIIRS/NOAA20 DB vs. DT, (d) VIIRS/NOAA20 EPS vs. DT.
 Black lines indicate the linear regression fits.
 Red squares indicate bin-averaged AODs at 0.05 increments.
 RMSD, root mean square difference.

-over-water algorithms represent the aerosol column as a linear combination of a fine and a coarse mode, and simultaneously retrieves the total AOD and FMF.
+over-water algorithms represent the aerosol column as a sum of a fine and a coarse mode, and retrieve the total AOD and FMF.
 Here, we use the total AOD and FMF to compute the coarse-mode AOD from each product, and perform a similar comparison to that in Fig. 12.
 Figure 13 shows that the derived coarse-mode AODs exhibit strong linear relationships between the considered products, with R2 above 0.8 and RMSD below 0.1, although the agreement is some-

 535 what weaker than for the total AOD.
 In general, the DT algorithm tends to yield higher coarse-mode AOD under dust-laden conditions compared to DT3K, MAIAC, DB and EPS.